 Patricia Morales is the Research Project Coordinator for the NIH R01 funded grant- Project Heart: Biobehavioral effects on Cardiovascular Risk for Bereaved Spouses.
-She graduated from The University of Houston in 2013 with High Honors and a B.S. in Psychology and a minor in Human Development and Family Studies.
+She graduated from The University of Houston in 2013 with High Honors receiving a B.S. in Psychology and a minor in Human Development and Family Studies.
 Ms. Morales joined the BMED lab in the summer of 2013.
-Since then, she has had several roles in the BMED lab primarily managing and directing the 5 year study- Project Heart.
-Ms. Morales intends to pursue her MBA in Health Care Administration to continue her career in the research field.
+Since then, she has had several roles in the BMED lab primarily managing and directing the day to day operations of the NIH project.
+Ms. Morales will attend Texas Women’s University fall 2018 to receive her Master of Business Administration with an emphasis in Health Care Administration to continue her career in public health research.

 Jeffrey Ramirez graduated from the University of Houston in 2015 with a B.A. in Psychology and a minor in Philosophy.
 He joined the BMED team as a research assistant in July 2016 and was involved with the Relationship Study and the BOOST Study.
 Currently, he is involved with the Harvey Study as the project coordinator.
 His research interests are in PTSD and anxiety, stress, cognitive behavior therapy, mindfulness, and childhood adversity, which he took interest in during his time in the US Air Force.
 He hopes to earn a Ph.D. in clinical psychology in order to work as a psychologist for the VA Healthcare System and develop treatments for veterans suffering from PTSD (by combining Eastern and Western methods) as a means of continuing his military service as a civilian.